 Let's explore what each trim and sub-trim has to offer.
 This way, you can decide how you want to customize your 2022 MINI Countryman - that is, if you indeed decide to go with this personality-driven small crossover SUV.

-Compare the 2022 MINI Countryman Cooper vs Cooper S Trim Levels.
+Compare the Cooper vs Cooper S Trims.
 What is the difference?

 The base Cooper is followed up by the Cooper S. The Cooper is powered by a 1.5-liter twin-turbo 3-cylinder engine that generates 134 hp and 162 lb-ft of torque.
 This engine is matched up with the 7-Speed Steptronic dual clutch automatic transmission, and you get Dynamic Cruise Control with an integrated braking function.
 This vehicle also has Dynamic Stability Control andfour-wheel disc brakes with an anti-lock Braking System (ABS) and Electronic Brakeforce Distribution (EBD).
 The suspension is composed of a MacPherson front strut and rear multi-link suspension.

 As far as technology goes, the base Cooper comes with an 8.8-inch touchscreen infotainment display with a connected media system; this includes remote and connected services.
 There is a standard six speaker sound system with an AM/FM setup, HD radio, and SiriusXM satellite radio with a complimentary one-year subscription.
 You also get the MINI central instrument display with a LED ring, Bluetooth connectivity for your phone usage and audio streaming, and a multifunctional digital instrument display.